 The complainants' pleas

-20. The complainants contend that the decision notified by the Chairman of the Commission on 12 December 1984 is tainted with a formal flaw in that it does not comply with the Commission's Rules of Procedure.
+20. The complainants contend that the decision notified by the Chairman of the Commission on 12 December 1984 is tainted with a formal flaw in that it failed to comply with the Commission's Rules of Procedure.